hiroki13/hiroki13.github.com/index.md

 > [Neural Modeling of Multi-Predicate Interactions for Japanese Predicate Argument Structure Analysis][7]

->> Hiroki Ouchi, Yuta Tsuboi.
-In Proceedings of EMNLP 2016.
+>> Hiroki Ouchi, Hiroyuki Shindo and Yuji Matsumoto.
+In Proceedings of ACL 2017.

 > [Addressee and Response Selection for Multi-Party Conversation][5]